 Rehabilitating degraded wetlands to improve water quality, habitat and biodiversity within the wetland and downstream.

-Reducing sediment runoff into waterways from gravel roads and tracks by rehabilitation works such as road sealing.
-Work will focus on priority areas.
+Reducing sediment runoff into waterways from gravel roads and tracks by works such as road sealing.

-Monitoring and reporting on water quality and ecosystem health to detect poor water quality early and to understand the benefits of improved management.
+Monitoring the water quality and health of estuaries to detect problems and see the benefits of improved management.

 Mapping how water flowing out of estuaries after flood, impacts on nearshore underwater habitats.